ABOUT

 • Where fire once again plays its fundamental role as an ecological and cultural process.

-• Where communities are empowered and prepared for wildfire.
+• Where communities are taking action and preparing for wildfire.

-• Where the workforce welcomes diverse viewpoints, identities, skills and life experiences.
+• Where the workforce welcomes myriad viewpoints, skills and experience.

-• Where people who live within and depend on fire-adapted ecosystems have a role and voice, shared ownership, and where power and responsibility are distributed equitably.
+• Where people who live within and depend on fire-adapted ecosystems have a role, voice, and shared responsibility for their relationship with fire.

 Our PRINCIPLES AND VALUES